System Administrator, Computer / Network Salary

 Popular Skills for System Administrator, Computer / Network

-Network System Administrators seem to require a rather large skill set.
-Most notably, skills in VMware ESX, Windows 2003 Server, Storage Area Networking, and Microsoft SQL Server are correlated to pay that is above average, with boosts between 6 percent and 9 percent.
-At the other end of the pay range are skills like Microsoft Word, Microsoft Office, and Windows Operating System General Use.
-For most people, competency in Microsoft Active Directory indicates knowledge of Microsoft Office and Cisco Networking.
+Network System Administrators report using a deep pool of skills on the job.
+Most notably, skills in VMware ESX, Storage Area Networking, Microsoft SQL Server, and Cisco Networking are correlated to pay that is above average.
+At the other end of the pay range are skills like Microsoft Word, Microsoft Office, and Windows Support.
+The majority of those who know Microsoft Active Directory also know Microsoft Office and Cisco Networking.

 Pay by Experience Level for System Administrator, Computer / Network